Scott McIntyre (politician)

-Scott McIntyre, Jr. (May 10, 1933 - Oct 6, 2009) was an American politician in the state of Iowa.
+Scott McIntyre, Jr. (May 10, 1933 – October 6, 2009) was an American politician in the state of Iowa.

-“Scotty” McIntyre was born in Cedar Rapids, Iowa.
+"Scotty" McIntyre was born in Cedar Rapids, Iowa.
 He worked in the insurance industry.
 His father John Scott McIntyre was the founder of United Fire Group, at which John Scott Jr. would later become the chairman of.

 He served in the Iowa House of Representatives from 1967 to 1979 as a Republican.

-Father of two; Kaye and Kent.
-Husband of Dee Ann McIntyre, who is an American artist.
+He was the father of two; Kaye and Kent, and the husband of Dee Ann McIntyre, who is an American artist.